-Additional information on service packs is available from MSKB article 322389, How to Obtain the Latest Windows XP Service Pack, located at http://support.microsoft.com/?id=322389.
+61 Additional information on service packs is available from MSKB article 322389, How to obtain the latest Windows XP service pack, located at http://support.microsoft.com/?id=322389.

-As described later in this section, Automatic Updates can be configured to use a local update server instead of Microsoft's servers.
+62 As described later in this section, Automatic Updates can be configured to use a local update server instead of Microsoft's servers.

-- 1. Click the Start menu and select Control Panel.
-56 - 2.
+- 1. Click the Start menu and select Control Panel.63 - 2.
 Double-click Automatic Updates. - 3.
-Choose the appropriate radio button (such as Download updates for me, but let me choose when to install them).
-Click OK.
+Choose the appropriate radio button (such as Download updates for me, but let me choose when to install them).64 Click OK.

 Some organizations do not want the latest updates applied immediately to their Windows systems.
-For example, in a managed environment it may be undesirable for hotfixes to be deployed to production systems until they have been tested by Windows administrators and security administrators.
-In addition, in large environments, many systems may need to download the same hotfix simultaneously.
-This could cause a serious impact on network bandwidth.
-Organizations with such concerns often establish a local WUS or WSUS update server that contains approved updates.
+For example, in a managed environment it may be undesirable for hotfixes to be deployed to production systems until they have been tested by Windows administrators and security administrators.65 In addition, in large environments, many systems may need to download the same hotfix simultaneously.
+This could cause a serious impact on network bandwidth.66 Organizations with such concerns often establish a local WUS or WSUS update server that contains approved updates and restrict the locations from which updates can be retrieved through group policy.
 The Automatic Updates feature on Windows XP systems should then be configured to point to the local update server.
 Unfortunately, although WUS and WSUS provide a method for distributing Microsoft updates, they cannot be used to distribute third party software updates.